arminmoin/ML-Quadrat/README.md

 Make sure that you wait sufficiently long, so that the (sub-/nested) projects are built and you get a clean workspace without any errors.
 If that is not the case, sometimes cleaning the workspace (Project -> Clean... -> Clean all projects), updating the Maven projects (right click on a project -> Maven -> Update Project... -> Select All, you may also check the option **Force Update of Snapshots/Releases**) or restarting the Eclipse IDE (Eclipse Modeling Tools) might help.

 #### Running the GenerateThingML.mwe2 workflow in the Eclipse IDE
 One of the projects in the workspace, called thingml.ide might still have errors.
+Often, you need to do the following, in order to have a functioning textual model editor.

-Please run the [GenerateThingML.mwe2](https://github.com/arminmoin/ML-Quadrat/blob/master/ML2/language/thingml/src/org/thingml/xtext/GenerateThingML.mwe2) workflow, which resides in the thingml project in the workspace (under thingml/src/org/thingml/xtext) from within the Eclipse IDE by right-clicking on it and choosing run from the context menu.
+Please run the [GenerateThingML.mwe2](https://github.com/arminmoin/ML-Quadrat/blob/master/ML2/language/thingml/src/org/thingml/xtext/GenerateThingML.mwe2) workflow, which resides in the thingml project in the workspace (under src -> org.thingml.xtext) from within the Eclipse IDE by right-clicking on it and choosing Run as -> MWE2 Workflow from the context menu.
 This shall deploy the [Xtext ANTLR plugin](https://download.itemis.de/updates/releases/2.1.1/) that we installed before, and fix the issues.
 This way, the customized textual model editor will work properly (see below).

 #### Running a nested Eclipse instance to use the model editors
 In order to use the textual or the EMF tree-based model editors, you must run a new/nested instance of the Eclipse IDE inside of the Eclipse IDE (the above-mentioned workspace).
 To this aim, click on one of the projects in the workspace, let's say, e.g., thingml or thingml.ide, and select "Run As" and then "Eclipse Application" from the context menu.